 - I offer a variety of hoof care and hoof protection solutions to fit your horses needs, such as hoof casts and various composite shoes.
 I have therapeutic Cloud boots available as well as nontoxic antimicrobial topical treatment for hoof infections.
 I am a dealer and have fit kits for several hoof boot companies and can help advise which model and size will likely work best for your horse.

 What I expect from clients:

 - Maintaining an appropriate trim cycle length is very important for optimal hoof health.
 Typically, this is 4-5 weeks for most horses in summer, in some cases extending to 5-6 weeks in winter.
 Rehab cases may need trims more frequently, depending on pathology.
-Any horses with medial-lateral imbalance issues or cracks will especially need to maintain a short trim cycle.
-Owners who have interest in learning to do light touch ups with a rasp between appointments may possibly extend their trim cycle.

 - It is really helpful for me if you have your horse ready to begin trimming at your scheduled appointment time.
 This helps keep my day on schedule.